-On Exhibit 1, Sheet 2 of each coverage/section, we derive various diagnostic ratios of total loss costs based on the central estimate net ultimate losses.
-For all coverages combined, the net loss ratio increased significantly in 2010/11 and has stayed at the higher level through 2015/16.
+On Exhibit 1, Sheet 2 of each coverage section, we derive various diagnostic ratios of total loss costs based on the central estimate net ultimate losses.
+For all coverages combined, the net loss ratio increased significantly in 2009/10 and has stayed at the higher level through 2016/17.
 The 2013/14 and 2014/15 accident year loss ratios were particularly high, driven by unfavorable results for all coverages except auto liability and auto physical damage.
 Observations by coverage are as follows:

-- Workers Compensation The frequency of claims decreased steadily between 2000/01 and 2015/16, which is consistent with broader industry trends.
+- Workers Compensation The frequency of claims decreased steadily between 2000/01 and 2016/17, which is consistent with broader industry trends.
 The estimated ultimate loss ratios have been generally increasing from 2007/08 through 2014/15.
-The 2015/16 year is showing considerably improvement over the prior two years which were influenced by winter storm related claims. - General Liability Severity for the 2008/09 through 2012/13 years is significantly higher than the prior levels and further increased for the 2013/14 through 2015/16 accident years.
-Claims frequency is showing improvement in the most recent four accident years.
+The 2015/16 and 2016/17 years are showing considerably improvement over the prior two years which were influenced by winter storm related claims. - General Liability Severity for the 2008/09 and subsequent years is significantly higher than the prior levels.
+Claims frequency is showing improvement in the 2012/13 through 2015/16 accident years.
 The loss ratio increases are driven primarily by severity.
-There is also an increase in the frequency and severity of large claims in excess of the historical levels in the 2008/09 and 2009/10 years. - Automobile Liability The frequency of paid claims over the last five years (2011/12 through 2015/16) is significantly lower than for the prior years.
+There is also an increase in the frequency and severity of large claims in excess of the historical levels in the 2008/09, 2009/10, 2012/13 and 2013/14 years.
+The reported claim counts for 2016/17 are unusually high as of June 30, 2017 relative to historical levels.
+Our ultimate loss estimate for the 2016/17 year reflects historical frequency and severity levels.
+If these reported claims are consistent with historical claims, our ultimate loss estimate could be understated, perhaps materially. - Automobile Liability The frequency of paid claims over the last six years (2011/12 through 2016/17) is relatively flat and significantly lower than for the prior years.
 The average severity and loss ratio has been volatile across all years.
-The most recent seven years (2008/09 to 2014/15) are showing a significant severity increase over the prior levels except for 2012/13, primarily due to large loss activity.
+The most recent seven years (2008/09 to 2014/15)

+are showing a significant severity increase over the prior levels except for 2012/13, primarily due to large loss activity.

-- Auto Physical Damage The reported claim frequency generally decreased from 2000/01 through 2015/16.
-However, the frequency of claims that close with a payment has decreased at a much slower rate.
-The loss ratios for the 2008/09 through 2012/13 accident years are at a significantly higher level than all other years, driven by rate changes and storm activity (2011/12 and 2012/13 years). - Property The average loss ratio for the 2000/01 through 2015/16 years improved by over 3 points.
-This decrease was due to favorable experience for the most recent two years (2014/15 and 2015/16) which was driven by lower severities for both years and a lower frequency for the 2015/16 year.
+- Auto Physical Damage The reported claim frequency generally decreased from 2000/01 through 2015/16; the 2016/17 year reported frequency increased significantly.
+However, the frequency of claims that close with a payment decreased at a much slower rate through 2008/09 and the rate of decrease subsequent to 2008/09 has been similar to the reported frequency decrease.
+The loss ratios for the 2008/09 through 2012/13 accident years are at a significantly higher level than all other years, driven by rate changes and storm activity (2011/12 and 2012/13 years). - Property The average loss ratio for the 2015/16 and 2016/17 years improved significantly from the average 2006/07 through 2014/15 level.
+This decrease was driven by lower frequencies and severities for both years.
 The 2007/08, 2009/10, 2011/12 and 2013/14 results reflect both large loss activity and an increased frequency of claims.
 These large claims are generally due to burst pipes and asbestos abatement.
 The increase in frequency for claims between \$500,000 and \$1 million is notable for the 2007/08 year.
 Subsequent to the 2007/08 coverage year, the coverage document was modified to exclude asbestos abatement losses.